Reverse slope defence: Napoleonic Wars

-The best-known proponent of the tactic was the Duke of Wellington, who used it repeatedly during the Napoleonic Wars to defeat French infantry, such as at the Battle of Waterloo.
+The best-known proponent of the tactic was the Duke of Wellington, who used it repeatedly during the Napoleonic Wars to defeat French infantry, such as at the Battle of Waterloo, the last major military engagement of the Napoleonic Wars.
 By placing a ridge between his own army and his opponent's, and having his troops lie down, Wellington was able both to better protect his troops from French artillery fire and to strike the attacking French infantry by having his troops stand up at the last moment and deliver volleys of musketry at close range.
-At Waterloo, the last major military engagement of the Napoleonic Wars, Wellington utilized this tactic to drive away a last minute infantry attack by the French in a final attempt to gain victory by Napoleon.
-The French infantry had climbed a ridge only to find it seemingly abandoned and covered with dead.
+At Waterloo, Wellington utilized this reverse slope tactic to drive away a last minute infantry attack by the French in a final attempt to gain victory by Napoleon.
+The French infantry had climbed a ridge only to find it seemingly abandoned and covered with bodies.
 Suddenly, 1,500 British Foot Guards under Maitland who had been lying down under the ridge rose and unleashed upon them close range, point-blank volleys, killing 300 with the very first volley alone, resulting in the decimation of a large part of Napoleon's elite infantry reserve, the hitherto undefeated Imperial Guard, followed by a British charge which resulted in the retreat and collapse of the French lines, turning the tide of the Battle into a decisive Anglo-Prussian victory and marking the end of the Napoleonic Wars.

+During the battle of Waterloo, Napoleon's troops stormed and captured the farm of La Haye Sainte close to the allied lines, bringing artillery batteries here which greatly increased the effectiveness of the artillery fire on Wellington's position.
+The French were on the verge of breaking through Wellington's defences.
+But due to Blücher's arrival on the flank and rear, the French army became a "taut string," and ultimately, after the numerically inferior Middle Guard failed to break its opponents following some success, (It was this part of the Guard that took part in the attack.) the farm was quickly abandoned in the panic of rout.
+The Guard was the Emperor's last uncommitted tactical reserve, that is why he threw it towards the allied center, and he needed to defeat the Anglo-allies as quickly as possible, since the Prussians were in a threatening position.

+At the Battle of Arcole (during the French Revolutionary Wars), Napoleon's troops used a similar action, hiding on the leeward side of a small dam to escape the fire.
+However, it was not Napoleon's nature to hide behind ridges, redoubts, etc.

+His maxim of the war was: "Where is the enemy?

+Let us go and fight him!"

+At the Battle of Wagram, the Austrian jäger of Archduke Charles took cover in a drainage ditch in order to allow the French columns to come close and deliver a devastating volley.